CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

 primitives are ended by a ';'.
 There is no scope or namespace in CoCoNut and it is not required to define something before referencing it.

+.. [#] Lifetimes for attributes are only possible for string attributes or node/nodeset attributes.